Jerusalem Lectures on Black Holes and Quantum Information: Quantum field theory in a black hole background

 Any massless field that happens to be around will carry away energy in this manner, but those with higher spin will carry less \cite{Page:1976df}; a simple way to understand this is that particles with spin can only radiate into modes with $\ell>0$ (dipole radiation for photons, quadrupole for gravitons, etc.), so they encounter higher potential barriers.
 The largest fraction of the energy is thus carried away by whatever the lowest spin massless particles are; in our universe it would be photons.
 A smaller, but still $O(1)$ fraction would be radiated into gravitons.

-Although I won't use it in what follows, there is a heuristic explanation of Hawking radiation that is occasionally brought up.
+There is a heuristic explanation of Hawking radiation that is occasionally brought up.
 The idea is that entangled pairs of particles are constantly jumping into existence near the horizon via vacuum fluctuations, and sometimes one of them falls in and one of them gets out.
-This cartoon has several problems if it is taken literally, among them that the ``particles'' involved have wavelengths comparable to the size of the black hole and that the Hawking process isn't really stochastic, and in my view it tends to create more confusion than it resolves.
+This cartoon has several problems if it is taken literally, among them that the ``particles'' involved have wavelengths comparable to the size of the black hole and the Hawking process isn't really stochastic (we are in a pure quantum state), so it should be used with care if at all.